 - From the menu, select Resource Groups.

 - Find the colony[random id] group.
-This resource group consists of the storage account and the cosmos DB used by CloudShell Colony.
+This resource group consists of the storage account used by CloudShell Colony.

 - Open the resource group.